 Set a time limit and at a signal the hunt starts.
 Any player finding a nut or candy stands by it and repeats his call at the top of his voice until his leader hears him and runs to collect the booty.
 The group with the most booty collected is the winner.

-For this Valentine Day game, four red streamers or ribbons of red crepe paper are held about two feet apart and one foot from the floor.
+For this Valentine party ice breaker, four red streamers or ribbons of red crepe paper are held about two feet apart and one foot from the floor.
 They can be conveniently stretched between chairs placed at opposite sides of the room.

-A row of chosen contestants is led up to the first streamer and given paper hearts to balance on their heads without using their hands.
+A row of chosen contestants is led up to the first streamer, and each is given paper hearts to balance on their heads, without using their hands.
 They are then blindfolded and told to step over the crepe streamers with their feet while not breaking them.

-Nothing funnier can be imagined than the sight of blindfolded players walking stiffly to balance the paper hearts while simultaneously stepping high over paper hurdles that have — unknowingly — been dropped.
+Nothing funnier can be imagined than the sight of blindfolded players walking stiffly in order to balance the paper hearts, while simultaneously stepping high over paper hurdles that have — unknowingly — been dropped.
 The one judged most graceful wins the prize.